Protein Pancakes Without Protein Powder (Gluten-Free)

 Stack of protein pancakes without protein powder with syrup and

-All the ingredients needed to protein pancakes without protein powder including almond flour and Greek yogurt.
+All the ingredients needed to make protein pancakes without protein powder including almond flour and Greek yogurt.

 Ingredients & Substitutions